 That summer I wanted to bet everything we could borrow to out-bid Neighborhood Theatres for the Richmond market.
 I even convinced a neighborhood branch bank manager to try to help us borrow the dough.

-Well, we didn’t get the money, but it was privately satisfying seeing “Jaws” open on June 20, 1975, and go on to set new records for its box office grosses.
+Well, we didn’t get the money, but it was privately satisfying seeing “Jaws” went on to set new records for its box office grosses.
 Its unprecedented success put its director, Steven Spielberg, on the map.

 After “Jaws” Hollywood hustlers aplenty rushed out to try to duplicate the formula its producers and distributors had used.
 Thus, in 1975, the age of summer blockbusters with massive ad campaigns and widespread releases began.